li-zhijian/CSC469/a2/report.md

 Having thread owned super-blocks made sure that the probability of active false sharing is very low.

+Since a typical page size is 4KB, and memory requests are generally of the same size, and the number of threads is bounded, even if every thread allocates only a single object, the maximum allocator overhead per thread is 4KB.
+Thus, with an SMP system with 100 threads and 8 processes the memory fragmentation will be roughly 1MB.
+Since super-blocks are moved through the global heap and re-used for successive allocations, therefore for most use cases, the fragmentation will be really low.

 Passive False Sharing
 ---------------------